Plastic Surgery Interactive Resource

 Case 2

-This (again) pleasant 77 year old gentleman had injured his forehead and eyelid in a fall earlier the same day.
+This nice 77 year old gentleman had injured his forehead and eyelid in a fall earlier the same day.
 Hopefully, few emergency department physicians would undertake such an injury without assistance.
 No argument.
 This patient was better served by having a plastic surgeon address these injuries.

 This patient's injuries were cleaned and closed under local anesthesia in the emergency department.
 The surgeon's time in the emergency room for this patient was 3 hours.
-Medicare and the secondary reimbursed a total of: $283.14 two months after the case was billed (a pretty good time).
+Medicare and the secondary reimbursed a total of: $283.14 two months after the case was billed.

 I don't really have an issue with managing emergency patients, but if only half of them have any coverage and those that do pay fairly poorly, it is not worth getting up from bed to go see them.
-This is nothing personal against people needing emergency care, but at these rates my coverage of emergency departments is decreasing.
+This is nothing personal against people needing emergency care, but with this renumeration my coverage of emergency departments decreased to nearly none a few years ago.

 Hopefully, this will be seen as it has been designed; namely as an explanation of the status of emergency plastic surgery in Southern California.
 Once upon a time someone would be able to respond: